humbertoragazzini/the-world-bracelet-championship-ms2/README.md

         5) Records table game working perfet
         6) buttons working
         7) Text name input for new player ok.
-        8) Jewel selectr, jewel color selector, popup, random jewel pop by level working okay
+        8) Jewel selector, jewel color selector, pop-up, random jewel pop by level working okay
-        9) When lose, all popup working record saved in local storage, and restore to fill table.
+        9) When lose, all pop-up working record saved in local storage, and restore to fill table.
         10) All buttons working
         11) All icons from navbar working ok.